Gives polished length and separation that lasts; apply on dry, set lids to reduce transfer.

 Tower 28 MakeWaves Mascara

-- Lightweight feel with low-fallout wear
+- Lightweight feel with lower fallout than many formulas

-- Pretty lift and separation for everyday
+- Pretty lift and separation for everyday wear

-- Not the most dramatic volume
+- Not the most dramatic volume option

 MERIT Clean Lash Lengthening Mascara